sled-group/RACER/readme.md

 You can only download `test` for evaluation if you want to save some space.

 - **Step 2:**
-Download our language-guided failure-recovery [augmentation training data](). put it under `RACER/racer/data/augmented_rlbench/xxx`, where `xxx` is either `train` or `val`.
+Download our language-guided failure-recovery [augmentation training data](https://huggingface.co/datasets/Yinpei/augmented_rlbench). put it under `RACER/racer/data/augmented_rlbench/xxx`, where `xxx` is either `train` or `val`.
+For more information about our automatic data generation pipeline, please refer [this](https://github.com/rich-language-failure-recovery/RACER-DataGen).

 ### Data Processing
-After set up the language encoder service,  you can process the data using
+After set up the language encoder service following [this](https://github.com/rich-language-failure-recovery/Open-LLaVA-NeXT/tree/racer_llava?tab=readme-ov-file#51-set-up-language-encoder-service-ie-clip-and-t5-model-around-20gb-in-total),  you can process the data using
 ```
 python racer/utils/preprocess_data.py
 ```
 The data will be processed into replay buffers by [YARR](https://github.com/stepjam/YARR).

-To save data processing time, you can also download our generated replay buffer data [racer_replay_public]() here, and put place it under  `RACER/racer/replay_buffers`.
+To save data processing time, you can also directly download our generated replay buffer data [racer_replay_public](https://huggingface.co/datasets/Yinpei/racer_replay_public) here without processing by yourself, and put place it under  `RACER/racer/replay_buffers`.
 This is useful only if you want to train RACER by yourself and not needed if you just want to evaluate the pre-trained model.